 MAT 210.
 COMPUTER PROGRAMMING FUNDAMENTALS.
 Introduction to design and construction of programs; emphasis on syntax, structured techniques, problem solving, and logic development.
-Prerequisite: CIS 205.
+Prerequisite: CIS 205 and a 100-level mathematics course.
 3

 MAT 215.
 MATHEMATICS TECHNOLOGY.
 Introduction to the use and application of technology in the mathematical sciences.
 Lecture 1 hour, laboratory 1 hour.
-Prerequisite or Corequisite: MAT 205.
+Prerequisite or Corequisite: MAT 205 or MAT 251.
 1